angieology/next-stepper/README.md

 * pass a `basename` prop to override default
 * Currently stepper is unable to navigate backwards after the 'nested' section

+### TODO
+* Fix loading issue when landing directly into stepper: implement Redirect and/or SSR

 ![alt text](/public/demo.gif)